1989 Bhagalpur violence: The riots

 A curfew was imposed by the state government immediately in the afternoon of October 24, and all the civilian assemblies were declared illegal.
-When the police opened fire to disperse the crowd at Tatarpur, the Muslims hurled bombs at the District Magistrate, the Superintendent of Police, the other administration officials and the police.
+When the police opened fire to disperse the crowd at Tatarpur, bombs were hurled at the District Magistrate, the Superintendent of Police, the other administration officials and the police.
 The police fired more rounds, leading to the deaths of 2 people.
 Meanwhile, the Hindu procession retreated from the Parbatti-Tatarpur junction, and turned into a mob which attacked shops owned by the Muslims on the Nathnagar road (later renamed to Lord Mahavir Path).
 Hindu rioters also attempted to storm the Muslim-dominated locality of Assanandpur, but the Muslims there fired at them from the rooftops.
 The mob then turned to the Hindu-dominated locality Parbatti, where it massacred at least 40 Muslims.
 As the news of the violence reached the other Ramshila processions at Gaushala, the Hindus went on a rampage, killing Muslims, looting their shops and destroying their property.

 On 25 October, an 8,000-strong mob looted and destroyed Madaninagar, a Muslim settlement, turning it into a ghost town.
 They also attacked Kanjhiagram, a nearby locality.
 Bhatoria, a Muslim-dominated village was attacked on October 25, and again on October 27, killing several Muslims.
 In Hasnabad, the Shahi Masjid built during Aurangazeb's reign was damaged.
 Upon immediate request from the state government, the Army was called in on October 26.
 KS Dwivedi, the Police Superintendent accused of being anti-Muslim, was asked by the Bihar Chief Minister Satyendra Narayan Sinha to hand over the charge to Ajit Datt on the same day.
 However, during a tour of the riot-affected area, the Prime Minister Rajiv Gandhi overruled Dwivedi's transfer at the demand of a mob composed of policemen and VHP supporters.

 On 26 October, at least 11 Muslims were killed in the Brahmin-dominated Parandarpur village.
 The same day, 18 Muslims including 11 children were killed in full public view, in the Nayabazar area of Bhagalpur.
 Around 44 Muslims, including 19 children, were provided refuge by some local Hindus in the Jamuna Kothi building.
 At 11:30 am, a 70-strong mob entered the Jamuna Kothi with swords, axes, hammers and lathis.
 Within 10 minutes, 18 Muslims were killed.
 Some of the children were beheaded, some had their limbs cut off while the others were thrown off the third floor.
 A woman called Bunni Begum had her breasts chopped off.
 Some other Muslims who had been provided refuge by the Hindus in the neighbouring buildings, managed to survive.
 In Assanandpur, Muslims also escorted several hostel-resident Hindu students to safety.

 Hindustan, a Hindi daily in the state capital Patna, reported that on 31 October, the army soldiers had recovered Pakistan-made arms and ammunition from some miscreants in the Tatarpur area.
 However, the District Magistrate Arun Jha dismissed the report as "sheer nonsense", and termed the 'foreign hand' theory as "silly".